You are currently signed in as .

 Career and Employment Counselors and Technicians

-Growth in the field of employment counseling should be about as fast as the average for all careers through 2022, according to the U.S. Department of Labor.
+Growth in the field of employment counseling should be about as fast as the average for all careers through 2022, according to the U.S. Department of Labor (DOL).
 One reason for this growth is increased school enrollments, especially at the college level, which means more students needing the services of career counselors.
 Another reason is that there are more counselor jobs than graduates of counseling programs.
 Opportunities should also be available in government agencies as many states institute welfare-to-work programs or simply cut welfare benefits.
 In this age of outsourcing and lack of employment security, "downsized" workers, those reentering the workforce, and those looking for second careers all create a need for the skills of career and employment counselors.
 Employment of counselors is dependent on state and local government budgets.
 When budgets are reduced, counselors may experience layoffs.
 The DOL predicts steady job opportunities in the coming years for counselors in vocational rehabilitation organizations and private practice.